Report by Russ Grayson

 I was astounded at one of the collection points we visited.
 As Tom talked business with his collection agent, I got out of the vehicle to better comprehend what I was seeing.
 There, lined up in the clearing, were at least 50, possible more, dart boards.
 A crown of avid dart sportsmen (women do not play) were busy casting their feathered points at these boards and, probably, exchanging substantial amounts of kina.
 The sight was quite a surprise.
 Darts, it seems, is quite popular in Mt Hagen.

 When Tom travelled further west along the Hilans Hiway I caught an afternoon flight to Port Moresby.
-There I spent a couple days at Ambers Inn, a guest house not all that far from the airport and which, fortunately but unexpectedly, had a full swimming pool even though PNG was in the middle of a severe El Nino drought.
+There I spent a couple of days at Ambers Inn, a guest house not all that far from the airport and which, fortunately, but unexpectedly, had a full swimming pool even though PNG was in the middle of a severe El Nino drought.
 The drought had devastated parts of the highlands and places further west.
 Port Moresby’s water supply may have been at risk, but there was somehow plenty of water to fill the pool.

 Communication collapses, as does the project